Home

 The accrual method records the transaction on the books when the sale occurs or service is provided.
 Then, business expenses are deducted in the tax year they incurred it, regardless of when the payment was made.
 This process requires double-entry bookkeeping, which is right for seasoned business owners.

-Time is money, and investing in a receipt scanner will save you hours of it.
+Time is money, and investing in a receipt scanner will save you hours of manual data entry.

 Software designed to read the essential aspects of scanned receipts, such as the receipt’s time, date, location, and total expense, can automate the organization of these essential records and improve the reimbursements process for employees.